ProFeel Life International

 How does Matcha+ Lummi work for energy and beauty?

-The Matcha+ Lummi brings together the natural action of organic Japanese matcha with targeted nutrients.
-The L-theanine and catechins in matcha support a smooth, steady energy, while zinc and biotin are essential nutrients for skin, hair and nails.
+Matcha+ Lummi brings together the natural action of organic Japanese matcha with targeted nutrients.
+The L-theanine and catechins in matcha support smooth, steady energy, while zinc and biotin are key nutrients for skin, hair and nails.

 Matcha contains caffeine, but paired with L-theanine, an amino acid that softens its stimulating effect.
-The result: a steady, lasting energy — no spike, no crash, no jitteriness.
+The result: steady, lasting energy — no spike, no crash, no jitters.
 A great way to replace your morning coffee without giving up that sense of alertness.

-For the best result, add one serving (1 teaspoon) to a cup.
-Pour in a small amount of hot water (70–80°C, never boiling — this protects the active ingredients), then froth with a milk frother for 20 to 30 seconds until you get a smooth, even foam.
+For best results, add one serving (1 teaspoon) to a cup.
+Add a small amount of hot water (70–80°C, never boiling — this protects the active ingredients) and froth with a milk frother for 20 to 30 seconds until you get a smooth, even foam.

-Top up with hot water, or warm or cold plant-based milk, depending on your mood: oat or coconut milk will give you a richer, creamier texture.
-Enjoy it warm as a morning latte, or poured over ice for a cool summer treat.
+Then top up with hot water, or warm or cold plant-based milk to suit your taste: oat or coconut milk works beautifully for a richer, creamier texture.
+Enjoy it warm as a morning latte, or pour it over ice for a refreshing summer twist.

-One dose daily, preferably in the morning.
-Consistency is key — both for the everyday energy effects and the long-term beauty benefits.
+One daily dose, preferably in the morning.
+Consistency is key — both for the day-to-day energy effects and the longer-term beauty benefits.

 What sets this apart from regular supermarket matcha?

-Matcha sold in supermarkets is generally culinary-grade matcha: grown in full sun, harvested by machine, with a significantly lower concentration of catechins and L-theanine.
+Matcha sold in supermarkets is generally culinary-grade: grown in full sun, machine-harvested, with a far lower content of catechins and L-theanine.
 The taste is often bitter and the colour dull.
-It is the entry-level end of the matcha spectrum.
+It is the entry level of matcha.

-Lummi Organic Matcha Plus uses a superior-grade matcha, made from hand-picked leaves sourced in Japan: the first spring harvest, the richest in active compounds.
+Lummi Organic Matcha Plus uses a superior-grade matcha, made from hand-picked leaves sourced in Japan: the first spring harvest, the most concentrated in active compounds.
 The leaves are shade-grown for several weeks before harvest, which naturally boosts their L-theanine and chlorophyll content.
-The result is a powder of deep, vivid green, with a smooth taste and genuine benefits for energy and focus.
+The result: a deep, vibrant green powder, with a smooth taste and real benefits for energy and focus.

 Are there any side effects?

 No known side effects at the recommended doses.
-Matcha contains caffeine, so those who are sensitive to it may want to avoid taking it later in the day.
+Matcha contains caffeine, so if you are sensitive to caffeine, it is best to avoid taking it late in the day.

 Your tailored goal